13bzhang/nightingale_rose/libretto/nightingale_rose_libretto.md

 [They pack up their picnic supplies.
 Jay whistles while Gail hums to herself.]

 Jay:
 Tom and I’ll get the boat ready.
-Here, Lizzie, let me take your basket.
+Here, Fannie, let me take your basket.

 [Tom and Jay exit.]

-Lizzie:
+Fannie:
 Gail, what do you think of him?

 Gail:
 You mean Jay?

-Lizzie:
+Fannie:
 He’s a funny one, isn’t he?

 Gail:
 I think as he’s nice, so very nice when he smiles.

-Lizzie:
+Fannie:
 Though he's only a poor choral scholar.
 Father would never approve.